UPPMAX/HPC-python/docs/day2/Seaborn-Intro.rst

   .. tab:: UPPMAX

-     Seaborn is not installed on Rackham yet.
+     On Rackham, Seaborn/0.13.2 is included in ``python_ML_packages/3.11.8-cpu``.
+Jupyter-Lab is available but Spyder is not installed centrally.

 Seaborn can produce a wide variety of statistical plots, and even offers built-in regression functions, but in the interest of time, we will focus on just a few that are hard to replicate with Matplotlib